SanjayR1863/Music-Player-app-katomaran-hackathon/README.md

 To learn more about React Native, take a look at the following resources:

 [React Native Website](https://reactnative.dev/) - learn more about React Native.
-Getting Started - an overview of React Native and how setup your environment.
+[Getting Started](https://reactnative.dev/docs/environment-setup) - an overview of React Native and how setup your environment.
-Learn the Basics - a guided tour of the React Native basics.
+[Learn the Basics](https://reactnative.dev/docs/getting-started) - a guided tour of the React Native basics.
-Blog - read the latest official React Native Blog posts.
-@facebook/react-native - the Open Source; GitHub repository for React Native.